gianpierreVelasquez/Capacitor-AndroidRestrictedInfo/README.md

 # capacitor-plugin-gbvp-android-restricted-info

-Plugin use to get Android Restricted Info like IMEI, serial, etc. ** Exclusively for Android Min SDK 25 **
+Plugin use to get Android Restricted Info like IMEI, serial, etc. ** Exclusively for Android OS and API 22 to API 28 **

 ## Install